Pillar Wealth Management LLC logo

 Lastly:

 Percentage fees hover around 1% of your assets under management, per year.
 But this can vary quite a bit.
+If you entrust $1 million to your investment advisor, a 1% fee would be $10,000.

-How much a financial advisor costs when using robo advisors instead of human financial advisors will be a much lower percentage fee of around 0.25–0.5%.
-This is because they will also have much more limited service capabilities.
+How much a financial advisor costs when using robo advisors instead of human advisors will be a much lower percentage fee of around 0.25–0.5%.
+This is because they will have much more limited service capabilities.

-A robo advisor could be your helper if you need simple investment management advice with low financial advisor fees, significantly decreasing how much a financial advisor costs.
-Another option is to get a combination of a robo advisor and an investment advisor, a service offered by some firms.
+A robo-advisor could be your helper, if you need simple investment management advice with low financial advisor fees, significantly decreasing how much a financial advisor costs.
+Another possibility is a combination of a robo-advisor and an investment advisor, which some firms have as part of their services.
+Here’s the most important thing:

 In ideal situations, the percentage-based financial advisor’s fee buys you: